Extradition law in the United States

-Extradition law in the United States is the formal process by which a fugitive found in the United States is surrendered to another country or state for trial, punishment, or rehabilitation.
+In the United States, extradition law is a collection of federal laws that regulate extradition, the formal process by which a fugitive found in the United States is surrendered to another country or state for trial, punishment, or rehabilitation.

 For foreign countries, the extradition process is regulated by treaty and conducted between the federal government of the United States and the government of a foreign country.
 International extradition is considerably different from interstate or intrastate extradition.
 If requested by the charging state, US states and territories must extradite anyone charged with a felony, misdemeanor, or even petty offense in another US state or territory, even if the offense is not a crime in the custodial state.
 The federal government of the United States is a separate jurisdiction from the states with limited scope, but has nationwide law enforcement presence.

 Interstate extradition

 The Extradition Clause in the US Constitution requires states, upon demand of another state, to deliver a fugitive from justice who has committed a "treason, felony or other crime" to the state from which the fugitive has fled. sets the process by which an executive of a state, district, or territory of the United States must arrest and turn over a fugitive from another state, district, or territory.